enkelmedia/NewsletterStudio-Documentation/content/package/10.0.0/develop/sending-campaigns-programmatically.md

 }
 ```

-I could be a good idea to use the `Duplicate()`-method of the `ICampaignEmailService` to start from a template created in the email editor and adjust email controls if needed.
+It could be a good idea to use the `Duplicate()`-method of the `ICampaignEmailService` to start from a template created in the email editor and adjust email controls if needed.